securefederatedai/openfl/docs/developer_guide/advanced_topics/overriding_agg_fn.rst

 *****************************

 With the aggregator-based workflow, you can use custom aggregation functions for each task via command line interface.
-Please note that AdaptiveAggregation examples are yet to get updated with task-runners api.

 Command Line Interface